 NOTE 2: Upon receiving a TRACKING AREA UPDATE COMPLETE message, if a new TMSI was included in the TRACKING AREA UPDATE ACCEPT message, the MME sends an SGsAP-TMSI-REALLOCATION-COMPLETE message as specified in 3GPP TS 29.118 [16A].

+If the network supports emergency SRVCC (see 3GPP TS 23.216 [8]) and the MME does not have IMEI for a UE that supports emergency SRVCC, the MME shall initiate the identification procedure (see subclause 5.4.4) with the UE.

+NOTE 3: After the mobility from 5GC, the MME may not have the equipment identifier for the handed-over UE.